Eloagbawe/alx-system_engineering-devops/0x06-regular_expressions/README.md

         Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

-3. Repetition Token #2

-    Requirements:
+3. Requirements:

         Find the regular expression that will match the below cases:

             hbtn
             hbttn
             hbtttn
             hbttttn

         Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

-4. Repetition Token #3

-    Requirements:
+4. Requirements:

         Find the regular expression that will match the below cases:

             hbn
             hbtn
             hbttn
             hbtttn

         Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
         Your regex should not contain square brackets

-5. Not quite HBTN yet

-    Requirements:
+5. Requirements:

         The regular expression must be exactly matching a string that starts with h ends with n and can have any single character in between

         Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

+6. This task is brought to you by a professional advisor Neha Jain, Senior Software Engineer at LinkedIn.

+    Requirement:

+        The regular expression must match a 10 digit phone number